KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Jem: Sounds rough.
 You got any tobacco on you?

 Grant: The Star Seer said he needs to speak with you.
-Neptune spoke to him last moon.
+Neptune apparently spoke to him last moon.

 Jem: Hah, right.

 Grant: I'm serious.
-You're to report to the queen's tent.
+He told me to get you.

 Jem: I don't get it.

 Grant: You're a nobody, I know.
+Must be surprising the Star Seer would want to summon a nobody.

 Jem: Thanks.

-Grant: The Seer said he saw you in a dream.
+Grant: He said he saw you in a dream.

+Jem: Bless Neptune.
+Let's not waste any time.

 Narrator: My thoughts were empty as we walked silently to the Star Seer's tent.
 I checked that my staff was accounted for and tried to quickly wipe away a grass stain on my cloak.

 Seer: Grant.
 This is the one?

+Narrator: Grant looked nervous.

 Grant: This is Jem.